tigerkelly/froglog/README.md

 	sudo e2label /dev/sda1 FroglogData
 	sudo mount -t ext4 -L FroglogData /ssd

+I like labeling the drives so that I can mount them by label instead of device.
+I do this because the SSD device name (/dev/sda1) can change based on the other USB drives found when booting up.

+	sudo mkdir -p /ssd/Froglog
+	sudo chown pi:pi /ssd/Froglog

-## Edit /etc/fstab so that is mounts automatically.
+### Edit /etc/fstab so that is mounts automatically.

 	sudo vi /etc/fstab

 	Add line.
 	LABEL=FroglogData	/ssd	ext4	defaults 0 0

-## Move databse
+### Move databse

 How to move a PostgreSQL database was taken from [here](https://www.digitalocean.com/community/tutorials/how-to-move-a-postgresql-data-directory-to-a-new-location-on-ubuntu-16-04).
 The postgreSQL DB installed at the time of this writting was version 11, so change commands below to reflect your version.